Final Project

 • Visualizations are labeled, informative, and discussed.

-• Results are generated appropriately, and presented in either a table, figure, or both.
+• Results are estimated and displayed appropriately in either a table or figure, or both.

-• Both the magnitudes and signs of the results should be interpreted.
-What are the weaknesses of the analysis?
+• Both the magnitudes and signs of the results are interpreted correctly.
+Weaknesses/limitations of the analysis are discussed.

 • Technical concepts are effectively and efficiently communicated throughout the project.